YakovL/iq-test-doc/readme.md

 const signer = new VoidSigner(clientAddress, provider);
 ```

-To check the connection we can try to get the chain id (should be 97 in this case):
+To check the connection, we can try to get the chain id (should be 97 in this case):

 ```typescript
 blockchain.getChainId().then(({ reference }) => console.log(`chain id is ${reference}`));
 ```

-For a "write" method (like swap, stake or rent), another type of signer is required, for instance a Wallet:
+For a "write" method (like swap, stake, or rent), another type of signer is required, for instance a Wallet:

 ```typescript
 import { Wallet, providers } from 'ethers';